ojilles/jilles.net/_posts/2011-07-26-jilles-uses-this.md

 * Local backups go onto the TimeCapsule, easily accessible from my Mac
 * A subset of the data gets stored onto Dropbox, but only those files that don't require the highest privacy
-* Then there is Crashplan that is my primary off site backup
+* Then there is [Crashplan](http://www.crashplan.com/) that is my primary off site backup
-* Lastly, I also backup the same data using Arc onto Amazon S3.
+* Lastly, I also backup the same data using [Arc](http://www.haystacksoftware.com/arq/) onto Amazon S3.
 I'm sure Crashplan does the same but at these cost levels I don't care and I insulate myself also from Crashplan suddenly disappearing.
 (Arc is just software, and I'm betting Amazon AWS is going to be around for another 10 years).
+Hats off to Arq for doing [a lof of testing](

 Perhaps it is a bit overdone, but I am now reasonably certain I can get to the binary/text files in the future.
 A bigger concern now becomes document